LanceStasinski/wakeskate-web/README.md

 - App style and responsive design implemented with Tailwind CSS
 - Location chosen using Google Maps API
 - Weather data from the Open Weather Map API
+- Location saved in local storage to reduce steps taken by the user upon reloading the app

 ## Prerequisites